relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 >>                        directory as test input file with differnt
 >>                        extensions to protect orginal data.
 >>
->>     -numBuck=10        Number of qanta buckets to use by default
+>>     -maxBuck=10        Maximum Number of qanta buckets to use
->>                        for the model but the optimizer may change
->>                        this on a feature by feature basis
+>>                        larger numbers allow more precise matching
+>>                        which can be helpful when lots of test data
+>>                        is available but it also consumes more time
+>>                        and RAM because the system builds multiple
+>>                        quant count models to allow fast fallback
+>>                        to less precise quanta if it fails to find
+>>                        a match using the most precise quanta available.
 >>
 >>      -writeJSON=true    if present then write results to JSON files
 >>                         otherwise will only generate CSV.